 Example of uses of your health information for treatment purposes:

 A nurse obtains treatment information about you and records it in a health record.
 During the course of your treatment, the doctor determines the need to consult with another specialist in the area.
 The doctor will share the information with such specialists and obtain input.

 Example of use of your health information for payment purposes:

 We submit a request for payment to your health insurance company.
 The health insurance company requests information from us regarding medical care given.
-We will provide information to them about you and the care given.
+We will provide information to them about you and the care is given.

 Example of Use of Your Information for Health Care Operations:

-We obtain services from our insurers or other business associates such as quality assessment, quality improvement, outcome evaluation, protocol and clinical guidelines development, training programs, credentialing, medical review, legal services, and insurance.
+We obtain services from our insurers or other business associates such as quality assessment, quality improvement, outcome evaluation, protocol, and clinical guidelines development, training programs, credentialing, medical review, legal services, and insurance.
 We will share information about you with such insurers or other business associates as necessary to obtain these services.